artefactual-labs/smush/README.rst

     pip install -r requirements.txt

 #.
-   Stick the ``smush`` script somewhere you can run it from.
+   Stick the ``bin/smush`` script somewhere you can run it from.

 Use without configuration
 -------------------------

-Smush can also be run without configuration using command-line options.
+Smush can be run without configuration using command-line options.

 Example: